ryn1727/Weather-Collector/README.md

 ##Installation Requirements

-1. Run's on any platform or operating system that has Ruby 2.2 or higher available.
+1. Should run on any platform or operating system that has Ruby 2.2 or higher available.
 Tested on:  ```Windows 7, Windows 2012 R2, CentOS 7```

 2. Should work with any S3 compatible object store since a generic S3 gem is being used.
 Tested on:  ```Amazon Simple Storage Service (S3), EMC Elastic Cloud Storage (ECS)```